eshnil2000/CarND-LaneLines-P1/README.md

 [Term1_Assignment1](Term1_Assignment1.ipynb)
 For easy viewing of the output images & video, an HTML file is available at [Term1_Assignment1](Term1_Assignment1.html)

-The output images are in folder [Solutions](Solutions/) and videos from the processing pipeline are the _OUTPUT.mp4 files in the git repo.
+The output images are in folder [Solutions](Solutions/) and videos from the processing pipeline are the [solidWhiteRight.mp4](solidWhiteRight.mp4) and [solidYellowLeftOUTPUT.mp4](solidYellowLeftOUTPUT.mp4)  files in the git repo.

 ---
 ### Reflection